mike14747/next-with-auth/README.md

 ---

+### Deploying to vercel

+I had an issue with my middleware not working when I deployed this app to vercel.
+It would get into an infinite loop and error out when I tried to access a middleware protected page.

+My solution was to remove the **NEXTAUTH_URL** environment variable.
+Then it worked just fine.
+Vercel must populate this itself.

+---

 ### Todos

 -   Figure out why the middleware isn't working on vercel... even with next version 12.2.
 I just removed the NEXTAUTH_URL environment variable... let's see if that fixes the problem.